chen-siyuan/awg/README.md

 ## Mechanism

 AWG uses [Requests](https://requests.readthedocs.io/en/master/) and [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to extract individual problems (text with formulas and diagrams) from [AOPS](https://artofproblemsolving.com/wiki/index.php/AMC_Problems_and_Solutions).
-It then writes the problems into a Markdown file and export it to a PDF.
+It then writes the problems into a Markdown file and exports it to a PDF.

 ## Supported Exams